chusteven/data_viz/README.md

 ## About Me

-I am an MS in Analytics candidate at the University of San Francisco.
-Expecting to finish my coursework by the end of June 2015, I am currently seeking employment in the San Francisco Bay Area.
-Interests include healthcare, public policy, education, technology, social media, and entertainment.
+I am currently working towards my MS in Analytics degree at the University of San Francisco.
+I expect to finish my coursework by the end of June 2015.
+In addition to completing school, I am currently seeking employment in the San Francisco Bay Area.
+Potential fields of interest include healthcare, public policy, education, technology, social media, and entertainment.